-The financial assets at FVOCI amounted to ₱124.9 million as at December 31, 2024 and 2023 which pertains to the Parent Company's investments in unquoted equity shares in a local water distribution company.
-Dividend income on financial assets at FVOCI presented as part of "Others - net" account under "Other income (expenses)" in the consolidated statements of income amounted to ₱28.0 million, ₱16.0 million and ₱15.0 million in 2024, 2023 and 2022, respectively.
+The financial assets at FVOCI amounted to $\mathbb{P}124.9$ million as at March 31, 2025 and December 31, 2024 which pertains to the Parent Company's investments in unquoted equity shares in a local water distribution company.
+Dividend income on financial assets at FVOCI presented as part of "Others - net" account under "Other income (expenses)" in the consolidated statements of income amounted to nil and $\mathbb{P}16.0$ million for the three-month periods ended March 31, 2025 and 2024, respectively.